Snowflake-Labs/terraform-provider-snowflake/docs/resources/view.md

 - `aggregation_policy` (Block List, Max: 1) Specifies the aggregation policy to set on a view. (see [below for nested schema](#nestedblock--aggregation_policy))
 - `change_tracking` (String) Specifies to enable or disable change tracking on the table.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.
-- `column` (Block List) If you want to change the name of a column or add a comment to a column in the new view, include a column list that specifies the column names and (if needed) comments about the columns.
-(You do not need to specify the data types of the columns.) (see [below for nested schema](#nestedblock--column))
 - `comment` (String) Specifies a comment for the view.
 - `copy_grants` (Boolean) Retains the access permissions from the original view when a new view is created using the OR REPLACE clause.
 - `data_metric_functions` (Block Set) Data metric functions used for the view. (see [below for nested schema](#nestedblock--data_metric_functions))